lunaflight/courserekt/CONTRIBUTING.md

 python -m src.history.build
 ```

+**Important:** Replace the link for `git clone` with the link of your repository, if you have forked it.

+**Please be patient.
+This might take some time (around 2 minutes, on my machine).**

 **An explanation:**
 1. First, we clone the repository from GitHub.

 2. Then, we set up a virtual environment with `python -m venv venv`, as a good practice when working with libraries and projects.

 3. We set up `PYTHONPATH` upon activating the virtual environment, to fix issues of being unable to find `src`.
+    - Upon activating `venv` every time in the future, `PYTHONPATH` will be set up.

 4. We install all the required dependencies as outlined in `local-requirements.txt`, to ensure everybody works with the same dependencies.
     - You may run into issues during `pip install` if you do not have the latest version of python.
+    - You may just continue from this command (and not run all commands from `git clone`) if it fails.

 5. We run `python -m src.history.build` to generate `database.db`.